susantiyuni/zbmath-open-kg/README.md

-# Historically-Grounded Retrieval of Scholarly Research Beyond Citation
+# zbMATH Open KG

-We propose **historically-grounded retrieval**, a new paradigm for scholarly IR that shifts focus from popularity-based citation metrics to the historical and conceptual development of knowledge.
-To enable this, we built a large-scale, historically comprehensive knowledge graph from **zbMATH Open**, covering centuries of mathematical research.
+We construct a large-scale, historically comprehensive knowledge graph (KG) derived from the **zbMATH Open** platform, specifically designed to capture historical and conceptual connections in mathematics. covering centuries of mathematical research.

-Built on the proposed paradigm and infrastructure, we formalize and implement four new IR tasks:

-- **Precursor Retrieval** — identifying overlooked works beyond citations
-- **Conceptual Ancestry** — tracing concept migration across (sub)fields
-- **Revival Detection** — spotting re-emerging ideas in new contexts
-- **Reviewer–Author Lineage** — mapping intellectual transmission via scholarly interactions

 ---